 - Complaints from multiple employees reference the potential danger of another employee

-As more and more American workplaces fall victim to violence, businesses need to take a step back and assess their state of readiness and willingness to properly deal with this deadly trend.
+As more and more American workplaces fall victim to violence, businesses need to take a step back and assess their state of readiness and willingness to deal with this deadly trend properly.
 When in doubt, call in professional security personnel who have the know-how and ability to minimize violence in the workplace.

-SACS Consulting & Investigative Services, Inc.’s security services provide companies with immediate security in an emergency or threatening situation of any kind, including employee termination, company breaches or break-ins, inability to secure the premises or the building, and threats made against management or other personnel.
+SACS Consulting & Investigative Services, Inc.’s security services provide companies with immediate security in an emergency or threatening situation of any kind, including employee termination, company break-ins, inability to secure the building, and threats made against management or other personnel.
 Contact us or call 330-255-1101 to speak with one of our security professionals today.